 Some of the world’s largest corporations like Target, Delta, and IBM are a testament to the impact of Dojos to achieve transformation on a large scale.
 In fact, earlier this year, Ross Clanton, Executive Director of Technology Modernization at Verizon, sat down with Veracity to discuss Dojos and the success they’ve brought to the Verizon IT department.
 You can watch his full webinar here!

-Getting Started with Dojos
+Getting Started with DevOps Dojos

 While Dojos have a proven track record of success across major corporations, the difficulty lies in implementation.